Kilkee: Shipwrecks around Kilkee

+Culture

+Between 2007 and 2009, Kilkee was host to the Cois Fharraige music and surfing festival.

 Sport and recreation

-Along with bathing on the strand, swimmers can choose from the Pollock Holes, New Found Out and Byrnes Cove.
-The Pollock Holes, which is also known as Duggerna Reef, are three natural rock-enclosed pools, with water that is changed by every tide.
-This not only brings in fresh water, but replenishes the marine life in the many rock pools surrounding it.
-The diving boards at New Found Out allow for dives of up to 13 metres (45 feet) into the open sea.
+As well as bathing on the Strand, beachgoers can choose from the Pollock Holes, New Found Out, and Byrnes Cove.
+The Pollock Holes, also known as Duggerna Reef, are three natural rock-enclosed pools with water that change with every tide.
+This brings in fresh water and replenishes the marine life in the many rock pools surrounding it.
+The diving boards at New Found Out allow up to 13 meters (45 feet) into the open sea.
 The annual diving competition is held at these boards.

-Every year there are many participants in the Bay Swim, a race of roughly a mile from the east end of the town to the west across the bay.
-The race starts at Byrnes Cove, a sheltered cove situated close to George's Head, a prominent headland in the town.
-In 2011 nearly 200 people took part in the swim.
-There is also a mini bay swim for children under fourteen, from Sandy Cove to the Pier.
+Every year, there are many participants in the Bay Swim, a race roughly a mile from the east end of the town to the west across the bay.
+The race starts at Byrnes Cove, a sheltered cove close to George's Head, a prominent headland in the city.
+In 2011, nearly 200 people took part in the swim.
+There is also a mini Bay Swim for children under fourteen from Sandy Cove to the Pier.

-The last weekend in June sees an influx of triathletes as Kilkee hosts the "Hell of the West Triathlon", the longest-running triathlon in the country.
-This is one of the biggest and toughest triathlons on the Irish Triathlon calendar with upwards of 600 athletes taking part in a 1500-metre swim, 45 km cycle and finishing with a 10 km road race.
+The last weekend in June sees an influx of triathletes as Kilkee hosts the 'Hell of the West Triathlon', the longest-running triathlon in the country.
+This is one of the biggest and toughest triathlons on the Irish Triathlon calendar, with upwards of 600 athletes taking part in a 1500-metre swim, 45 km cycle, and finishing with a 10 km road race.

-Kilkee has a reputation as a place to enjoy diving.
-Jacques Cousteau declared that it was the best place in Europe for diving, and one of the top five in the world.
-The Kilkee Dive Centre is a fully equipped SCUBA diving centre which caters to both beginners and experts.
-Divers can go to depths from 10 metres (32 feet) to 45 metres (147 feet).
-The diverse marine life in the reefs around the bay attract divers from around the world.